EmberEmu/Ember/docs/Logging.md

 LOG_DEBUG_FILTER_GLOB(PLAYER_TRADE) << "Example message" << LOG_ASYNC;
 ```

+# Thread Safety
+Logger objects and all sinks are entirely thread safe.
+It is also safe to create multiple logger instances within a single process, even when using console sinks (assuming C++11).

 # Performance Notes
 * When the message queue hits a certain size, the logger will begin writing log entries in batches rather than individually.
 This does not apply to the remote sink.
 * File entries are written in binary mode rather than ASCII.
 This means that newline characters will not be converted to \r\n on Windows but this should not pose a problem for most text viewers.